ahmed3ehab/ahmed3ehab.github.io/_posts/2023-4-17-Broken-Access-Control.md

 - Broken access control refers to a type of security vulnerability where a user is able to access resources or perform actions that they should not be able to due to improperly implemented access controls.
 This type of vulnerability can occur in various types of software and systems, such as web applications, operating systems, and databases.

-- Broken access control vulnerabilities can be mitigated through proper access control design and implementation, including the use of strong authentication mechanisms, role-based access control, and regular security testing and auditing.
-It is important for software developers and system administrators to stay up-to-date with the latest security best practices and patches to prevent these types of vulnerabilities from occurring.

 ## Access control vulnerabilities and privilege escalation

 - `Access control vulnerabilities` refer to weaknesses in a system's security mechanisms that allow unauthorized access to resources, data, or functionality. `Privilege escalation`, on the other hand, is a type of attack that occurs when an attacker gains higher privileges than they are authorized to have, typically by exploiting a vulnerability in the system.